The Government Information Center is piloting a new Common Look and Feel (CLF) with the latest 4.0 version.

 We are working together with agency representatives and DTI to gather feedback on the draft guidelines.

-- Applications have their own treatment in CLF.
+- Applications have their own treatment in Common Look and Feel.
 Instead of releasing a zip file, we are outlining guidelines, preferences, and extending an open invitation to work with GIC on your UX for applications.

 - More flexibility with design and organization of agency websites.
 We have outlined what is changeable versus what is not in this document.